best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 [Example of presenting a key for shorthand and notes (ODS, 4.4KB)](https://gss.civilservice.gov.uk/wp-content/uploads/2021/03/Example-of-a-table-with-notes-and-a-key.ods)

-#### Past advice on symbols and footnotes
-In terms of machine readability, the advice on symbols and notes has been to put symbols or footnote markers in separate (very narrow) columns, next to the data.
-It is OK to do this in terms of accessibility, but you would need to give that column a heading and you might also need to mark up all the empty cells.
-This could make a table very wide which is not great for readability.

-### Classification and geography codes
+### Classifications and geography codes
-In some instances you may need to use classification or geography codes in your tables.
+In some instances you may need to use classifications or geography codes in your tables.

 #### Use the right codes
 Make sure you are using the correct, nationally recognised codes.
 If you need any help in this area the harmonisation leads in the [Best Practice and Impact team](https://gss.civilservice.gov.uk/about-us/support-for-the-gss/) can provide advice.
+This is important for usability and machine readability.

 #### Codes and accessibility
 Classification and geography codes are generally fine in terms of accessibility as they are usually strings of letters and numbers.
 When codes are not just strings of letters and numbers, you should still use them consistently.
 It is OK to use symbols such as dashes and slashes here as that is how the code is constructed.